 The hernia sac is pulled back and inverted.
 The peritoneum (the sac that contains the bowel) is then incised and a large 15 x 15 cm mesh (bigger than that used for open surgery) is placed between the muscle wall and the peritoneum to cover the hernia hole.
-The peritoneum is then secured back into place with corkscrew like tacks (which themselves can cause problems).
+The peritoneum is then secured back into place with corkscrew like tacks (which themselves can cause problems) or glued.

 Laparoscopic repair gained popularity a few years ago when it was thought it would be more comfortable post op and quicker to heal, but compared to local anaesthetic open repair there appears to be no significant advantage.
 There is however potential to damage the bowel, bladder and the major pelvic blood vessels.
 In inexperienced hands there is more possibility of recurrence of the hernia.

 After performing TAPP (and TEP) for many years, Mr Sadler no longer performs any keyhole surgery, favouring local anaesthetic repair (even for bilateral hernias) as he believes it is safer and more comfortable for patients.

 The Totally Extaperitoneal Repair (TEP), is a minimal access (keyhole) technique.
 A small incision is made below the umbilicus and a camera is passed into a space behind the abdominal muscles but in front of the peritoneum.
 The hernia sac is identified and pulled back.
 A large 15 x 15 cm mesh (bigger than that used for open techniques) is placed over the hernia hole.